python/mypy/docs/source/faq.rst

 `structural subtyping
 <https://en.wikipedia.org/wiki/Structural_type_system>`_.
 Some argue
 that structural subtyping is better suited for languages with duck typing such as Python.
-Mypy however primarily uses nominal subtyping.
+Mypy however primarily uses nominal subtyping, leaving structural subtyping opt-in.
 Here are some reasons why:

 1. It is easy to generate short and informative error messages when using a nominal type system.
 This is especially important when